UNFINISHED BUSINESS – THE WALL GUIDE

 Where to source..

 Art doesn’t have to be expensive.
 Personal photographs look beautiful, especially in black and white.
-Postcards and posters from flea markets, museums and exhibitions are always good.
+Postcards and posters from flea markets, museums and exhibitions can add character & warmth to your home.

 Take a look at Londons affordable art fair snd the summer exhibition at the Royal academy of art where you can find unique pieces.
 You can find upcoming artists on social media with beautiful commissions or even try creating your own pieces on canvas with acrylics or pencil.
-Pressed flowers and photographs from nature always look cute.
+Pressed flowers and photographs from nature or a collection of hand sketches can serve as a visual anchor in your home.

 A grid pattern